NISHAL2007/Diabetic_Retinopathy/README.md

 | **Macro Avg** | | 0.56 | 0.63 | 0.56 | 732 |
 | **Weighted Avg** | | 0.79 | 0.71 | 0.72 | 732 |

-> **Note on class imbalance:** Classes 1, 3, and 4 have noticeably lower precision than Class 0, reflecting their smaller sample sizes (49–58 images vs. 364 for No DR).
-Focal Loss and class weighting were used to mitigate this, but severity-level performance remains an area for improvement — see Limitations below.

 ---